-Remember that afternoon?
+Do you remember that afternoon?

-My tree sap sticky hands on kneecaps.
+My tree-sap sticky hands on kneecaps,

-Watching bees dance between gaps
+watching bees dance between gaps

-Of flower pot blooms.
+of flower pot blooms.

-You, in the garden like so often.
+You, in the garden like so often,

-Shirt stained green and gold by pollen
+shirt stained green and gold by pollen,

-Picking sunshine briefly captured in strawberry form.
+picking sunshine briefly captured in strawberry form.

-Your hands, like the ground dry and cracked.
+The ground was dry and cracked.

-You said the loon would answer back, when
+You said the loon would answer back

-thirsty earth supplicated for a sip.
+when thirsty earth supplicated for a sip.